What Is a Communications Equipment Operator?

-Most of communication equipment operator positions require no formal education.
+Most communications equipment operator positions require no formal education.
 Employers usually provide on-the-job training, which will teach you about company procedures, equipment operation and job duties.
 You may need previous experience in customer service for some positions.

 Employers of emergency dispatchers may offer more formal on-the-job training, covering legal matters, medical terminology and emergency codes.
 In some states, you may need to be certified to work as an emergency dispatcher.

 What Is the Job Outlook For This Field?

-The general job outlook for communications equipment operators, according to the U.S. Bureau of Labor Statistics (BLS), saw a decrease in job growth of 12.9% from 2012-2022 (www.bls.gov).
-However, the BLS reported some careers that combine other responsibilities beyond answering phone calls did see job growth during this same period.
+The general job outlook for communications equipment operators, according to the U.S. Bureau of Labor Statistics (BLS), sees a possible decrease in job growth to 12.9% from 2012-2022 (www.bls.gov).
+However, the BLS reported some careers that combine other responsibilities beyond answering phone calls may see job growth during this same period.
 Front desk clerks saw a 14% increase in job growth, non-emergency dispatchers saw an 11% increase in job growth and emergency dispatchers saw a job growth of 8%.
-In addition, receptionists saw a 14% job growth.
+In addition, receptionists saw a possible 14% job growth opportunity.